LEAGUE7QC/LEAGUE7QC.github.io/docs/season-rules.md

   - Staff may record these matches for delayed broadcast during weekend streaming hours

 ### 8.2 Player Streams
-- The league does not regulate personal stream content or interactions
+- Teams may broadcast their own gameplay on private channels
+- At least one stream must be available in Discord for verification purposes
+- Non-team broadcasters must:
+  - Request and receive permission from teams before broadcasting gameplay
+  - Mark broadcasts as "Unofficial" in title, description, and verbal communication
+  - Comply with captain/team requests to stop unauthorized broadcasting
-- However, players are advised to maintain professional conduct while streaming to avoid interpersonal conflicts:
+- Players are advised to maintain professional conduct while streaming to avoid interpersonal conflicts:
   - Avoid negative commentary about opposing teams or players
-  - Avoid sharing private team communications
   - Consider disabling personal streams if heated or tilted